Gaius-Augustus/BRAKER/README.md

     -   Kim, D., Paggi, J. M., Park, C., Bennett, C., & Salzberg, S. L. (2019).
 Graph-based genome alignment and genotyping with HISAT2 and HISAT-genotype.
 Nature biotechnology, 37(8):907-915.

--  If BRAKER was run with RNA-Seq data and proteins (--etpmode), please cite GeneMark-ETP+ and all tools that it uses:
+-  If BRAKER was run with RNA-Seq data and proteins, please cite GeneMark-ETP+ and all tools that it uses:

     -   ToDo add reference to ETP+ paper, when it is available